 The main processor software provides for the sounding of internal alarms by initiating inter-processor alarm messages.
-When all alarm conditions have been cleared by the clear alarm conditions telemetry Message, the internal alarm is turned off by sending the alarm off inter-processor message to the monitor processor also be passed with the time change information to remove any ambiguity.
-In the present embodiment however, if the new hour (based on a 24 hour clock) indicated by the set current time telemetry message is less than the current hour of the implantable device, and the riew hour subtracted from the current hour is >= 12, the main processor software concludes that time has shifted forward into the next day.
-If the new hour indicated by the set current time telemetry message is greater than the current hour of the implantable device, and the current hour subtracted from the new hour is >= 12, the main processor software concludes that time has shifted back to the previous day.
+When all alarm conditions have been cleared by the clear alarm conditions telemetry Message, the internal alarm is turned off by sending the alarm off inter-processor message to the monitor processor

+When a set current time message is received the main processor software processes the messages and estimates whether change in time is for a new day, the same day or the previous day.
+In other embodiments, a date change indicator could also be passed with the time change information to remove any ambiguity.
+In the present embodiment however, if the new hour (based on a 24 hour clock) indicated by the set current time telemetry message is less than the current hour of the implantable device, and the new hour subtracted from the current hour is >=12, the main processor software concludes that time has shifted forward into the next day.
+If the new hour indicated by the set current time telemetry message is greater than the current hour of the implantable device, and the current hour subtracted from the new hour is >=12, the main processor software concludes that time has shifted back to the previous day.
 If a set current time telemetry message changes the time to the next day, the daily total log is written to and midnight self-test functions are executed.
 If a set current time telemetry message changes the time to the previous day, the daily total data log pointer is decremented to point to the previous day and the current basal daily total and bolus daily total are added to the values from the previous day's values.